miniflux/v1/docs/faq.markdown

 Probably, but your life is cluttered.

-Why are there no categories?
 Why is feature X missing?
 ------------------------------------------------------

 Miniflux is a minimalist software. _Less is more_.

-Sorry, I don't plan to have categories or tags.

 I found a bug, what next?
 -------------------------